Someone tried to tell me that they don't have menstrual cycle PMS in other countries.

 CBD for menstrual anxiety, depression, and mood swings

 CBD has a powerful effect on mood.

-There are countless studies on it's impact with anxiety, depression, and neurotransmitters.
+There are countless studies on its impact on anxiety, depression, and neurotransmitters.

-The cause-effect relationship between hormones and neurotransmitter is well documented.
+The cause-effect relationship between hormones and neurotransmitters is well documented.

 - Estrogen and Serotonin (the well-being chemical).